appendix EConcurrent programming

-Concurrency may involve parallelism, but they are not the same.
-Concurrency is about structuring the code, while parallelism is about executing the code simultaneously.
+Concurrency may involve parallelism, but these two concepts are not the same.
+Concurrency is about structuring the code, whereas parallelism is about executing the code simultaneously.

-Many goroutines can run concurrently on a single CPU through context switching, while parallelism may occur when multiple CPUs execute goroutines simultaneously.
-Grasping this distinction helps structure concurrent code regardless of the number of available CPUs.
+Many goroutines can run concurrently on a single CPU through context switching, whereas parallelism may occur when multiple CPUs execute goroutines simultaneously.
+Grasping this distinction helps us structure concurrent code regardless of the number of available CPUs.

 E.1 Goroutines

-Goroutines are lightweight and independently running concurrent functions.
+Goroutines are lightweight, independently running concurrent functions.
 They can handle multiple tasks concurrently without the overhead of traditional threads.
-We'll examine how to start a goroutine and the differences between running sequential and concurrent code.
+We’ll examine how to start a goroutine and see the differences between running sequential and concurrent code.

 E.2.2 Exercises